nus-cs2103-AY1920S1/duke/docs/README.md

 You can sort the tasks in the list in the order *Todo*, *Deadline* and *Event*.
 *Deadline* and *Event* tasks are sorted in chronological order.

+### Feature 9: Exit Duke
+You can exit the application when you have finished managing your tasks.

 ## Usage

 ### `todo` - Adds *Todo* task